Homework 1

 Before you begin the programming for this assignment, you must first do two things: get access to GitHub and setup a VMware virtual machine (VM) that you will use for your development work.

 You will be using Git via GitHub for course submissions for the class.
 Please make sure you sign up for a GitHub account if you do not yet have one, and follow the instructions for the W4118 GitHub organization, including filling out the Google Form listed there so that we can associate your GitHub username with your Columbia UNI.
-If you do not complete the form prior to the homework deadline, you will receive an automatic zero for the assignment.
+You must complete this form by Friday 9/13 at 11:59pm ET.

 You will be using a VM that you will setup for all homework assignments.
-Follow the instructions provided to setup a VM using the Debian Linux distribution we will use for this class.
-Using a VM ensures that you have a consistent development and testing environment with what we will be using to grade your assignments.
-For subsequent homework assignments, using a VM for testing will also ensure that a kernel you boot does not mess up your actual computer.
+Follow the instructions provided to setup a VM using the Linux distribution we will use for this class.

 Programming Problems